pseudozach/lncelobridge/README.md

 `npm run docker:regtest`
 * No need to start local celo node - regtest does not exist - connect to public node
 <!-- `npm run celo:geth:alfajores` -->
-* Fund a regtest account and deploy latest contracts
+* Fund signer account from testnet faucet
 * Copy boltz.conf to ~/.boltz/boltz.conf and modify as needed
 * Start the app
 `npm run start`